GarrettFleischer/ChroniclerQT/README.md

 * **Project tab**
 	After opening a project, you are presented with a dock containing three tabs.
 	The project tab holds basic information about your project.
 Currently these options are the Title & Author of your game, and the scenes your project contains.
-	The scene list has buttons on the right for creating or deleting scenes and adjusting their order. (**WARNING:** there is currently no confirmation dialog for deleting scenes!)
+	The scene list has buttons on the right for creating or deleting scenes and adjusting their order.
+	It is possible to undo if you accidently delete a scene.
 	The "startup" scene cannot be renamed or moved in the order.
 (ChoiceScript limitation)
 * **Variables tab**
 	This tab allows you to create and edit choicescript variables.